Shivraj0903/TinDog/README.md

 ## Text:

-Meet new and interesting dogs nearby.
+Meet new and interesting dogs nearby..

 Easy to use.
 So easy to use, even your dog could do it.